gantree-io/gantree-lib-nodejs/docs/gantree_config/schema.md

 As this file is used for configuration validation, it will often be the most accurate representation of the required structure for a given commit/release.

 In the scenario samples/documentation are outdated/incompatible, the schema is invaluable reference for debugging.

+Please note however, some options may not yet be implemented.